Dhyeygokani/NewsApp/README.md

-This is the beginner level application developed using reactJS
+This is the application developed using reactJS
 <br>
 Entirely a front end web application used to fetch and show real time news using some online APIs
 =======